baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

 but there is a small catch.
 While the Raspberry Pi camera modules themselves will work just fine on the Pi Zero, the usual camera cable they come with will not.
-The Pi Zero’s camera cable connector is a little smaller than the ones on the full-grown Pi, so it needs a special cable to interface the camera modules to the slightly smaller connector found on the Pi Zero.
+The [Pi Zero’s camera cable connector][68] is a little smaller than the ones on the full-grown Pi, so it needs a special cable to interface the camera modules to the slightly smaller connector found on the Pi Zero.